Skip to Content

 Payment Innovations in the Wake of the Financial Crisis

 Over the last few years, the economy has experienced an unprecedented level of change.
 Amidst this environment, the payments industry has undergone changes as well, such as new consumer protection regulations for payment cards.
 While it has yet to be determined which consumer payment practices will undergo the most change, it is clear that businesses have had to alter pricing, marketing, and product strategies in order to remain competitive.
 Further, the industry and policymakers have recognized the importance of business innovations as well as financial education to help protect against future shocks.
-As economists and business leaders attempt to survey the payments landscape and understand what we have learned as a result of recent events, the Chicago Fed will bring together leaders from throughout the industry to discuss the following:
+As economists and business leaders attempt to survey the payments landscape and understand what we have learned as a result of recent events, the Chicago Fed brought together leaders from throughout the industry to discuss the following:

 • What innovations have the payments industry developed in response to recent economic events?